 As mentioned previously, in special cases, such as the release of a large report or an extremely illiquid market, stop orders can be “jumped”.
 Below are a few points to help you understand stop-jumping.

-I recommend reading my article, Stops, Slippage, and Stop Jumping, to learn more about stop jumping.
+I recommend reading the article, Stops, Slippage, and Stop Jumping, to learn more about stop jumping.

 To illustrate how a stop could be “jumped”, let’s take a look at another example using the Depth of Market above.
 Let’s imagine that a trader places an order to Buy 1 May 14 Corn at 4.8500 and places an order to Sell 1 May 14 Corn at 5.1000 to exit at a profit.
 Once the initial stop order is placed at 4.8500, the exchange will place a buy limit order at 4.9500 to protect the trader from more than 10 cents of slippage.
 However, if there are no bids or asks to accept the order between 4.8500 and 4.9500, the initial stop order would be jumped, and the trader is susceptible to being filled at 5.1000 or higher to enter if the market continues rallying.

-To help prevent stop jumping issues, Daniels Trading’s flagship trading platform, dt Pro, allows traders to place OSO (One Sends Other) orders.
+To help prevent stop-jumping issues, the trading platform, dt Pro, allows traders to place OSO (One Sends Other) orders.
 These orders allow traders to define a “main” order, stop loss, and profit target within one order entry.
 Once all orders are defined, the stop loss and profit target are “held” until the main order is filled.
 Ultimately, this prevents the stop loss or profit target from being filled before the initial order.
 To learn more about how to execute OSO’s on dt Pro, I encourage you to watch this video tutorial.

 Entering a market with a stop order, whether to the upside or downside, is a great way to attempt to enter a market on a breakout in either direction.
 Placing a profit target at the same time is a great way to exit at a price if a trader thinks the breakout will end.
 This is a common method used to catch a breakout in either direction and is perfectly acceptable to execute.